sasa-b/exceptionable/README.md

 # exceptionable
-Package for throwing php exceptions as JSON
+Library for throwing php exceptions as JSON